Check out this cool find inside a wall on a renovation project

 Allow your contractor to purchase materials.
 The last thing you want is to order the studs for the addition and not have enough the day the framers are standing there waiting on the materials or even for the cabinets to be delivered a week early.
 Contractors know how to order materials, get special pricing from supply yards, schedule deliveries, and at the end of the day, you want them responsible for all aspects of the work being done.

 Have a contingency budget of at least 5%.
-Renovation work is the highest risk work for contractors.
+Remodeling work is the highest risk work for contractors.
 There are many concealed conditions and it is impossible to know what you are getting into behind the drywall before you get behind the drywall.
-There is almost always a surprise in every renovation project.
+There is almost always a surprise in every remodeling project.

 Take a vacation – if at all possible, move out while the work is being done.
 This will help your nerves and allow the contractor to have full access to the project and schedule without worrying about bothering you by showing up too early or staying too late.